springfall2008/batpred/docs/customisation.md

 **switch.predbat_calculate_second_pass** (_expert mode_) When True causes Predbat to perform a second pass optimisation across all the charge and discharge windows in time order.

-NOTE: This feature is quite slow and so may need a higher performance machine
+NOTE: This feature is quite slow and so may need a higher performance machine.

 This can help to slightly improve the plan for tariffs like Agile but can make it worse in some fixed rate tariffs which you want to discharge late.

 ## Battery margins and metrics options

 **input_number.best_soc_keep** is the minimum battery level in kWh that Predbat will to try to keep above during the whole period of the simulation time.
-This is a soft constraint only so it is possible for your SoC to drop below this - use **input_number.best_soc_min** for hard SoC constraint that will always be maintained.
+This is a soft constraint only so it is possible for your SoC to drop below this - use **input_number.best_soc_min** for a hard SoC constraint that will always be maintained.
 It's usually good to have best_soc_keep set to a value above 0 to allow some margin in case you use more energy than planned between charge slots.